-The Directors considered the services provided by the Adviser to the Company.
-The Directors considered the Adviser's personnel and the depth of the Adviser's personnel who possess the experience to provide investment management services to the Company.
-Based on the information provided by the Adviser, the Directors concluded that (i) the nature, extent and quality of the services provided by the Adviser are appropriate and consistent with the terms of the Management Agreement, (ii) the quality of those services has been consistent with industry norms, (iii) the Company is likely to benefit from the continued provision of those services by the Adviser has sufficient personnel, with the appropriate education and experience, to serve the Company effectively and has demonstrated its continuing ability to attract and retain qualified personnel, and (v) the satisfactory nature, extent, and quality of services currently provided to the Company and its stockholders is likely to continue.
-In addition, the Board noted the Adviser's expertise in, and numerous relationships with investment professionals within, the banking industry in which the Company concentrates.
+The Directors considered the services provided by the Advisor to the Company.
+The Directors considered the Advisor's personnel and the depth of the Advisor's personnel who possess the experience to provide investment management services to the Company.
+Based on the information provided by the Advisor, the Directors concluded that (i) the nature, extent and guality of the services provided by the Advisor are appropriate and consistent with the terms of the Management Agreement, (ii) the quality of those services has been consistent with industry norms, (iii) the Company is likely to benefit from the continued provision of those services by the Advisor, (iv) the Advisor has sufficient personnel, with the appropriate education and experience, to serve the Company effectively and has demonstrated its continuing ability to attract and retain qualified personnel, and (v) the satisfactory nature, extent, and quality of services currently provided to the Company and its stockholders is likely to continue.
+In addition, the Board noted the Advisor's expertise in, and numerous relationships with investment professionals within, the banking industry in which the Company concentrates.

-The Directors considered the overall investment performance of the Adviser and the Company since the Adviser was appointed the Company's investment adviser in November 2013.
-The Directors reviewed and considered the Company's performance relative to a peer group of 31 registered closed-end investment companies ("CEIC") and business development companies ("BDCs") selected by the Advisor that operate in a similar manner as the Company (the "Peer Group") noting, however, the limited usefulness of such information in light of the Company's unique investment strategy and industry focus.
-The Directors also reviewed and considered the Company's performance based on market price and net asset value versus the performance of the Barclays Aggregate Bond Index (the "Aggregate Bond Index") and the Barclays US Corporate High Yield 2% Issuer Capped Index (the "High Yield Index") for the 12 months ended December 31, 2015, for the six months ended June 30, 2016 and since inception (November 13, 2013) through June 30, 2016.
-The Directors noted that the indices were selected by the Adviser for comparison purposes because the indices' constituents had similar characteristics to those of the Company may invest but acknowledged that no index was likely to correspond to the Company's holdings in light of the Company's unique investment strategy.
-The Directors noted that: (a) based on net asset value, the Company outperformed both indices for the six months ended June 30, 2016 and since inception

-(November 13, 2013) through June 30, 2016, and underperformed both indices for the 12 months ended December 31, 2015; and (b) based on market price, the Company underperformed both indices for the 12 months ended December 31, 2015 and since inception (November 13, 2013 through June 30, 2016) and outperformed both indices for the six months ended June 30, 2016.
-The Directors acknowledged that the underperformance of the Company based on market price was largely attributable to the Company's discount to the net asset value which narrowed (improved) significantly in the six months ended June 30, 2016 and that the factors contributing to CEIC discount are difficult to identify.
+The Directors considered the overall investment performance of the Advisor and the Company since the Advisor was appointed the Company's investment adviser in November 2013.
+The Directors reviewed and considered the Company's performance relative to a peer group of 32 registered closed-end investment companies ("CEIC") and business development companies ("BDCs") selected by the Advisor that operate in a similar manner as the Company (the "Peer Group") noting, however, the limited usefulness of such information in light of the Company's unique investment strategy and industry focus.
+The Directors also reviewed and considered the Company's performance based on market price and net asset value versus the performance of the Bloomberg Barclays Aggregate Bond Index (the "Aggregate Bond Index") and the Bloomberg Barclays US Corporate High Yield 2% Issuer Capped Index (the "High Yield Index") for the 12 months ended December 31, 2016, for the six months ended June 30, 2017 and since inception (November 13, 2013) through June 30, 2017.
+The Directors noted that the indices were selected by the Advisor for comparison purposes because the indices' constituents had similar characteristics to those securities in which the Company may invest but acknowledged that no index was likely to correspond to the Company's holdings in light of the Company's unique investment strategy.
+The Directors noted that: (a) based on net asset value, the Company outperformed both indices for the six months ended June 30, 2017 and since inception (November 13, 2013 through June 30, 2017), and underperformed the High Yield Index and outperformed the Aggregate Bond Index for the 12 months ended December 31, 2016; and (b) based on market price, the Company outperformed both indices for the 12 months ended December 31, 2016 and underperformed both indices since inception (November 13, 2013 through June 30, 2017) and outperformed both indices for the six months ended June 30, 2017.
 The Directors also noted their review and evaluation of the Company's investment performance on an on-going basis throughout the year.
 The Directors considered the consistency of performance results and the short-term and long-term performance of the Company and recognized that such performance was impacted by, among other things, the limited operating history of the Company, issuer prepayment and calls and the time lag required for the initial deployment and subsequent redeployments of assets.
-They concluded that the performance of the Company and the Adviser represented satisfactory performance in light of the Company's investment objective and strategy.
+They concluded that the performance of the Company and the Advisor represented satisfactory performance in light of the Company's investment objective and strategy.